gfsantamarina/RobloxTrader/README.md

 # RobloxTrader
-Trades Robux and Tix currencies in Roblox.
+Trades Robux and Tickets (Tix) currencies in Roblox.

-It used to work until Roblox got rid of the Tix currency (https://blog.roblox.com/2016/03/saying-goodbye-to-tickets/).
+It used to work until Roblox got rid of the Tickets currency (https://blog.roblox.com/2016/03/saying-goodbye-to-tickets/).